-Now that you have chosen the ideal stone, either a round brilliant diamond or coloured gemstone.
-Ring setting is more than just a means of securing the precious stone in place.
+Now that you have chosen the ideal gem, either a round brilliant diamond or coloured gemstone.
+Ring setting is more than just a means of securing the precious gem in place.
 It plays an important part in the design of the jewellery, a key point to note during the process of customised engagement ring, which either bring out the brilliance in the stone or waste it.

 Decorative detail can be added, such as splitting the prongs to create forked claws or setting small diamonds into the top of the claws.
 This Halo setting is designed to make the main stone look larger than it really is.